 Grant Payments.
-Grant awards will be paid in five payments.
-Payments will be made upon satisfactory completion of the deliverables specified in the grant agreement:
+Grant awards will be paid in up to five payments.
+Payments will be made upon satisfactory completion of the deliverables specified in the grant agreement: For five payments, funds will be distributed as follows:

 - Payment one will be 25% of the grant amount.
 The subgrantee can request payment upon satisfactory completion of deliverables. - Payment two will be 25% of the grant amount.
-The subgrantee can request payment upon satisfactory completion of deliverables.

-- Payment three will be 25% of the grant amount.
+The subgrantee can request payment upon satisfactory completion of deliverables. - Payment three will be 25% of the grant amount.
 The subgrantee can request payment upon satisfactory completion of deliverables. - Payment four will be 20% of the grant amount.
 The subgrantee can request payment upon satisfactory completion of deliverables. - Payment five will be 5% of the grant amount.
 The subgrantee can request payment upon satisfactory completion of deliverables.